-- The Student Teaching Application can be found on the College of Education Web site.
-Deadlines for applying for student teaching are as follows: - For Fall Student Teaching February 1 - For Spring Student Teaching September 1 - No exceptions will be made to these deadlines, as placing learners in an appropriate setting is a lengthy process.
+The Student Teaching Application can be found on the College of Education website.
+Deadlines for applying for student teaching are as follows:

+- For Fall Student Teaching February 1

+- For Spring Student Teaching September 1

+- No exceptions will be made to these deadlines, as placing learners in an appropriate setting is a process.

-Requirements for Institutional Recommendation All College of Education learners seeking an Institutional Recommendation for a teaching credential must complete the program requirements for their degree program, which include verification of fingerprint clearance, successful completion of student teaching, and verification of passing scores on the basic skills, content knowledge, and professional knowledge tests.
+Requirements for an Institutional Recommendation All teacher candidates seeking an Institutional Recommendation for a teaching license must complete the program requirements for their degree program, which include verification of fingerprint clearance, successful completion of student teaching, and passing scores in basic skills, content knowledge, and professional knowledge tests.
 It is the learner's responsibility to determine what, if any, testing is necessary for their individual state.
-Students who are seeking certification in a state which does not require verification of test scores for the basic skills, content knowledge, and/or professional knowledge exam prior to teacher licensure may request a waiver by completing a 'Waiver of Test Score Verification' form.
-The Waiver of Test Score Verification must be approved by a dean or their designee.
-Learners should check with their own state department of education for additional and applicable teacher certification guidelines.
+Teacher candidates who are seeking licensure in a state which does not require verification of test scores for the basic skills, content knowledge, and/or professional knowledge exam prior to teacher licensure may request a waiver by completing a Waiver of Test Score Verification form.
+The Waiver of Test Score Verification will be approved only by a dean, or dean's designee.
+Learners should check with their own state department of education for additional applicable teacher licensure guidelines.